huma-engineering/huma-docs/data-collection/clinician-portal/getting-started/navigating-the-portal.md

 ![Profile menu](./assets/Navigating12.png)

 ### Return to Home
-You can navigate back to the patient list screen at any time by clicking the Huma logo at the top-left of the screen.
+You can navigate back to the Patient List screen at any time by clicking the Huma logo at the top-left of the screen.

 ![Home icon](./assets/Navigating13.png)